Ringgit expected to trade under pressure next week | Malay Mail

 KUALA LUMPUR, Sept 11 — The ringgit is likely to trade under pressure against the greenback next week amid profit-taking activities, said an economist.

-Today, the US dollar Index was seen declining to 92.371 despite better-than-expected jobless claims for the week ended September 4.
+On Friday, the US dollar Index was seen declining to 92.371 despite better-than-expected jobless claims for the week ended Sept 4.

 He said the delay in the tapering of asset purchases may have been the driving force for the emerging market currencies, including the ringgit.